lksark/Workloads-Distribution-Using-Queue-Stack-List-HashTable-Array-in-Multi-threading-Programming/README.md

 Version ‘3’: Added Array and Hash Table into the code.
 Randomly generate some data and save into Array / Hash Table.
 Example_v3.cs.txt

+Version ‘4’: Using C# lock statement.
+The lock statement acquires the mutual-exclusion lock for a given object, executes a statement block, and then releases the lock.
+Other threads will have to wait until the lock is released.
+The statement method same to coding that using Monitor Class above.
+Example_v4.cs.txt

+Version ‘5’: Using Monitor Class.
+The ‘try-finally’ block is used so that the ‘isLocked’ variable will always set to false when the try/catch block leaves the execution, regardless the try block terminates normally or terminates due to an exception.
+Hence allows other threads to read / edit task queue afterwards.
+Example_v5.cs.txt

+Deadlock / Livelock may happen if statement block is depending on external members.

+Example 2

+In previous example, each subprocess threads will exit individually when found the task queue / stack / list is empty.
+Main process thread will end when all the sub-process threads are ended.

+In some scenarios we want the main program to continue running even when task queue / stack / list is empty, waiting for new tasks to be added into the task queue and letting subprocess threads execute the tasks.

+In this example, the subprocess threads and main program will not exit when the task queue / stack / list is empty.
+Instead, worker threads will enter ‘WaitSleepJoin’ state until new workloads tag numbers are added into the task queue / stack / list.
+Subprocess worker threads will become Running state when obtained the lock.

+Version ‘1’: Although main program will not exit when task queue / stack / list is empty.
+But this program also unable to exit by itself, except force termination ctrl-c.

+c# Console App:  multithreaded_message_queue1.cs.txt

+Version ‘2’: amended coding. press ‘q’ button to sequent end all the subprocess worker threads and then main program thread.

+c# Console App: multithreaded_message_queue2.cs.txt

 References
 ·       Book ‘Visual C# 2005 How to Program’ by Deitel